Pioneer 10: Deep space

-Pioneer 10 crossed the orbit of Saturn in 1976 and the orbit of Uranus in 1979.
-On June 13, 1983, the craft crossed the orbit of Neptune, and so became the first human-made object to leave the proximity of the major planets of the Solar System.
-The mission came to an official end on March 31, 1997, when it had reached a distance of 67 AU from the Sun, though the spacecraft was still able to transmit coherent data after this date.
+After its encounter with Jupiter, Pioneer 10 crossed Saturn's orbit in 1976 and Uranus's orbit in 1979.
+On June 13, 1983, it crossed Neptune's orbit, becoming the first human-made object to pass beyond the orbits of the Solar System's major planets.
+The mission officially ended on March 31, 1997, when the spacecraft was 67 AU from the Sun, although it continued to transmit usable data after that date.

-After March 31, 1997, Pioneer 10s weak signal continued to be tracked by the Deep Space Network to aid the training of flight controllers in the process of acquiring deep-space radio signals.
-There was an Advanced Concepts study applying chaos theory to extract coherent data from the fading signal.
+After the mission ended, the Deep Space Network continued to track Pioneer 10s increasingly weak radio signal to train flight controllers in techniques for acquiring deep-space spacecraft signals.
+Research funded by the NASA Institute for Advanced Concepts applied chaos theory to recover coherent data from the fading transmission.

-The last successful reception of telemetry was received from Pioneer 10 on April 27, 2002; subsequent signals were barely strong enough to detect and provided no usable data.
-The final, very weak signal from Pioneer 10 was received on January 23, 2003, when it was 12 e9km from Earth.
+The last successful reception of telemetry from Pioneer 10 occurred on April 27, 2002.
+Subsequent signals were too weak to provide usable data, although they could still be detected.
+The final signal from the spacecraft was received on January 23, 2003, when it was about 80 AU from Earth.
 Further attempts to contact the spacecraft were unsuccessful.
-A final attempt was made on the evening of March 4, 2006, the last time the antenna would be correctly aligned with Earth.
-No response was received from Pioneer 10.
-NASA decided that the RTG units had probably fallen below the power threshold needed to operate the transmitter.
-Hence, no further attempts at contact were made.
+A final transmission attempt was made on March 4, 2006, but no response was received.
+NASA concluded that the output of the spacecraft's radioisotope thermoelectric generators had likely fallen below the level required to power the transmitter, and no further contact attempts were made.